Labrador Retrievers: The Most Popular Family Dog

 Labrador Retrievers Remain The Most Popular Because…

 Today you learned that Labrador Retrievers are popular dog’s all over the world!
 Including countries such as United States, United Kingdom and Canada.
 Labradors are gentle dogs that are easy to train and love adventures!
 This makes them ideal for families with young children or adolescents.
 Labs love water and are specially bred to excel at water sport, but they are enjoy recreational swimming.The bred originated in Canada but caught on to the rest of the world quickly because of their docile character, motivation to “work”, and easy trainability.
 “Labs” have their share of common health issues, but with planning and a healthy lifestyle and diet, these dogs should thrive for many happy years in a a loving family home.
+Now you know why the Labrador Retriever is the most popular family dog.

 What Do You Love Most About Your Labrador Retriever?